Restricting Post and Page Content

 To restrict your content to members with a certain user role, select Members with a certain user role in the dropdown, and then select the user role you want in the dropdown that appears below.
 See the screenshot below.

-In the screenshot above, users with the role Contributor or higher will be able to see the content.
+In the screenshot above, users with the role Contributor will be able to see the content.
 If you want the content to be visible to all logged in users, even those without a membership, select Subscriber in the dropdown.
 Subscriber is the default role a user receives in WordPress when his or her account is created.